rocky-linux/documentation/docs/books/admin_guide/07-file-systems.md

 The Linux kernel contains drivers for most hardware devices.

-What we call _devices_ are the files, stored without `/dev`, identifying the different hardware detected by the motherboard.
+What we call _devices_ are the files stored without `/dev`, identifying the different hardware detected by the motherboard.

 The service called udev is responsible for applying the naming conventions (rules) and applying them to the devices it detects.